baselime/action-setup-baselime/README.md

       --service ${{ github.repository }}
 ```

-The marker will be available on the timeline when you query your telemetry daya
+The marker will be available on the timeline when you query your telemetry data

 ![](./assets/marker.png)